 Save up to 20% on this seven-day special offer which gives you a taste of Sri Lanka’s wildlife, history, culture and spectacular tropical beaches.
 From the airport, head straight to Yala in the Deep South for your first two nights, and spend the second day going on jeep drives through the park to seek out leopards, elephants, sloth bears and a variety of other animals.
 The following two nights will be spent at a hotel within the walls of Galle Fort, so the historic monuments, ramparts, restaurants and shops of this UNESCO World Heritage Site are on your doorstep.
 End with a final two nights on the west coast, soaking up some sun, indulging in water-sports and taking leisurely sunset strolls.

 - Spot leopards, elephants and sloth bears in Yala

 - Explore the streets and ramparts of Galle Fort

 - Loll on picture-perfect tropical beaches

 - Indulge in exhilarating water-sports

-- Accommodation in a shared double / twin room
+- Accommodation in a shared double / twin room on a BB basis

 - Chauffeur-guide and vehicle for the duration of the tour (including leisure days)